Unit 6 - Practice Quiz

 C. Borrow from the bank

-D. Buy securities to reduce cash
+D. Sell securities to raise cash

 49 Which working capital financing approach is considered the most risky?

-C. Zero Working Capital Approach
+A. Zero Working Capital Approach

-D. Matching (Hedging) Approach
+D. Conservative Approach

 50 VED Analysis involves classifying inventory based on: